.XML Extensible Markup Language

 What is the difference between well-formed and valid XML?

-Well-formed XML follows syntax rules: proper nesting, quoted attributes, a single root element, and correct escaping.
-Valid XML is well-formed AND conforms to a schema (XSD, DTD, or RELAX NG) that defines allowed elements, attributes, and data types.
-A document can be well-formed but not valid.
+Well-formed XML follows syntax rules: proper nesting, quoted attributes, a single root element, and correct escaping of special characters.
+Valid XML is well-formed and additionally conforms to a schema (XSD, DTD, or RELAX NG) that defines permitted elements, attributes, and data types.
+A document can be well-formed without being valid.

 What makes .XML special